GeoffreyFClark/file-mod-tracker/README.md

 ## A Cybersecurity App for Monitoring Real-Time File Changes

-A comprehensive file integrity monitoring solution combining kernel-level instrumentation with an intuitive desktop interface.
-The application leverages a Windows minifilter driver ([fsfilter-rs](https://github.com/SubconsciousCompute/fsfilter-rs)) to intercept file system operations at the kernel level, while the Rust backend processes events, applies intelligent filtering, and manages monitoring policies.
-This architecture enables zero-overhead detection of malicious file modifications, ransomware activity, and unauthorized access patterns across the system.
+A file integrity monitoring solution combining kernel-level instrumentation with an intuitive desktop interface.
+Leverages a Windows minifilter driver ([fsfilter-rs](https://github.com/SubconsciousCompute/fsfilter-rs)) to intercept file system operations at the kernel level, while the Rust backend processes events, applies filtering rules, and manages monitoring policies.
+Enables detection of malicious file modifications, ransomware activity, and unauthorized access patterns.

 **Architecture:**
 - **Kernel Driver (snFilter.sys)**: Windows minifilter that hooks into the file system to capture I/O operations